Azure-Samples/contoso-chat/README.md

 urlFragment: contoso-chat
 ---

-# Contoso Chat Retail with Azure AI Studio and Promptflow
+# Contoso Chat Retail with Azure AI Studio and Prompty

 This sample creates a customer support chat agent for an online retailer called Contoso Outdoors.
 The solution uses a _retrieval-augmented generation pattern_ to ground responses in the company's product and customer data.
 Customers can ask questions about the retailer's product catalog, and also get recommendations based on their prior purchases.